 - Windows Server 2003, 2008 & 2012

-In order to connect to your computer remotely, you must use the Remote Desktop Connection client that is included with Windows (this can be found via the search function in the start menu if the location is not already known).
-All versions of Windows XP, Vista, and 7 include this client; however you should update your computer to ensure you have the latest available version of this client to take full advantage of new features.
-Faculty/Staff/Students interested in upgrading their personal pc operating system can do so at a discount by accessing:
+In order to connect to your computer remotely, you must use the Remote Desktop Connection client that is included with Windows, which can be found via the search function in the start menu if the location is not already known.
+All versions of Windows 7 and greater include this client; however you should update your computer to ensure you have the latest available version of this client to take full advantage of new features.
+Faculty, staff, and students who are interested can upgrade their personal PC operating system at a discount.

 The computer that you want to connect to remotely MUST: